SciML/DiffEqDocs.jl/docs/src/solvers/sde_solve.md

 * `delta`: The `delta` adaptivity parameter for the natural error estimator.
   Determines the balance between drift and diffusion error.
 For more details, see [the publication](http://chrisrackauckas.com/assets/Papers/ChrisRackauckas-AdaptiveSRK.pdf).
+* `seed`: Sets the seed for the random number generator.
+This overrides any seed set in the `SDEProblem`.

 # Full List of Methods